-The following tables show HUD's limits on income, for eligibility for Section 8 housing, and fair market rents, showing the maximum amount HUD will provide in a Section 8 housing voucher for rent in the Cleveland-Akron-Elyria area.
+The following tables show HUD's income limits for eligibility for Section 8 housing and Fair Market Rents (FMRs), which are used to determine payment standard amounts for the Housing Choice Voucher (Section 8) program in the Cleveland-Elyria-Mentor Statistical Area.
 The base income used is Area Median Income (AMI), also known as HUD Area Median Family Income (HAMFI).
 It is useful to note that the Ohio Finance Agency's Low Income Housing Tax Credit (LIHTC) program targets households with incomes of 60% of Area Median Income.
-In Oberlin's case, for 2014, that amount would be \$37,560.
+In Oberlin's case, for 2014, that amount would be \$37,560 (used here for consistency with other data).
+For 2016 the 60% AMI level is \$39,960.